 - Inappropriate social behavior

-Before adolescence, the rate of depression is about the same in girls and boys.
-However, with the onset of puberty, a girl's risk of developing depression increases dramatically to twice that of boys.
+Before adolescence, depression is rare and occurs at about the same rate in girls and boys.
+But with the start of puberty, a girl's risk of having depression increases dramatically to twice that of boys.

-Some experts believe that the increased chance of depression in women may be related to changes in hormone levels that occur throughout a woman's life.
-These changes are evident during puberty, pregnancy, and menopause, as well as after giving birth or experiencing a miscarriage.
-In addition, the hormone fluctuations that occur with each month's menstrual cycle probably contribute to premenstrual syndrome, or PMS, and premenstrual dysphoric disorder, or PMDD -- a severe syndrome marked especially by depression, anxiety, and mood swings that occurs the week before menstruation and interferes with normal functioning of daily life.
+Some experts believe that the higher chance of depression in women may be related to changes in hormone levels that occur throughout a woman's life.
+These changes are evident during puberty, pregnancy, and menopause, as well as after giving birth or having a miscarriage.
+In addition, the hormone fluctuations that come with each month's menstrual cycle probably contribute to premenstrual syndrome (PMS) and premenstrual dysphoric disorder, (PMDD), a severe syndrome marked especially by depression, anxiety, and mood swings that happens the week before menstruation and interferes with daily life.

-What increases the chances of depression in women?
+What Raises the Chances of Depression in Women?

-According to the National Institutes of Health, factors that increase the risk of depression in women include reproductive, genetic, or other biological factors; interpersonal factors; and certain psychological and personality characteristics.
+According to the National Institutes of Health, things that increase the risk of depression in women include reproductive, genetic, or other biological factors; interpersonal factors; and certain psychological and personality characteristics.
 In addition, women juggling work with raising kids and women who are single parents suffer more stress that may trigger symptoms of depression.
-Other factors that could increase risk include:
+Other things that could increase risk include:

 - Family history of mood disorders